webformsforcore/webformsforcore.github.io/README.md

 If you import this package, outdated `*.designer.cs` files will be created after build.
 This only works for C#, not for VisualBasic.
 Also, the visual designers in VisualStudio for web controls are not supported and won't work.

+Also, the Build package will strip incompatible designer attributes from classes in legacy .NET Framework assemblies after build, that would otherwise cause the types load to fail.

 Finally configure ASP.NET Core to use WebForms in the initialization code Program.cs like so:
 ```
 #if NETCOREAPP